 Ju Jitsu is a Japanese martial art and a method of close combat for defeating an armed opponent in which one uses a short weapon, or no weapon at all.
 ‘Ju’ can be translated as gentle, soft, supple, flexible, pliable, or yielding.
 ‘Jitsu’ can be translated as an art or technique and represents manipulating the opponent's force against himself rather than confronting it with one's own force.

-In this form of martial art competitors combine striking, grappling and submissions under rules which emphasise safety.
-Many of the potentially dangerous techniques such as scissor takedowns, neck locks and choking are prohibited in sport Ju jitsu.
+Ju Jitsu allows competitors to combine striking, grappling and submissions under rules that emphasise safety.
+Many of the potentially dangerous techniques such as scissor takedowns, neck locks and choking are prohibited.

 - In June 1973, Ju Jitsu was legally recognized as a sport.

 - The use of safety equipment i.e. approved sparring gloves, sparring shoes, mouth guard, and a groin protector are mandatory.

 |2||United Arab Emirates||4||4||7||15|

 - Latest News18 September, 2017 (23:01)

 - Latest News08 September, 2017 (12:15)